-7. Return of Application Materials
+6. Return of Application Materials

-Once submitted, the application for Admission to Undergraduate Study and all supplemental documents become the property of the American University of Armenia and will not be returned to the applicant.
+Once submitted, the application for Admission to Undergraduate Studies and all supplemental documents become the property of the American University of Armenia and will not be returned to the applicant.

-8. Submitting Applicant - Specific Inquiries
+7. Submitting Applicant - Specific Inquiries